geek1706/gfycat-swift/README.md

 Gfycat.trendingTags { (results, error) in
 // Do something with tags
 }
-// Get trending tags with pre-populeted gifs Gfycat.trendingTagsPopulated { (results, error) in
+// Get trending tags with pre-populated gifs Gfycat.trendingTagsPopulated { (results, error) in
 // Do something with gifs
 }